Skip to main content

 The only endpoints that do not require X-Durable-Workflow-Control-Plane-Version are discovery and health probes:

-• GET /api/health — Liveness/readiness probe (no auth required)
+• GET /api/health — Liveness probe plus the public topology summary (no auth required)

 • GET /api/cluster/info — Server capabilities, protocol versions, payload codecs.
 Clients should hit this first to discover which control-plane and worker-protocol versions the server supports.